KJCats/My-Notes/3 - Zettelkasten/Godot Animatable Body 2D.md

 # Godot Animatable Body 2D

 The Animatable Body 2D is like the [[Godot Static Body 2D|Static Body 2D]], but can be moved.
+If moved by code or animation it will push other physics bodies approaprietly

 # References
 [All 219 Godot Nodes Explained In 42 Minutes !](https://www.youtube.com/watch?v=tO2gthp45MA&list=WL&index=1)